-That said, there are many out there that believe hockey skates are the better bet for beginners because they provide more supportive.
+That said, there are many out there that believe hockey skates are the better bet for beginners because they provide more support.

 One hard-to-miss difference between figure skates and hockey skates is that figure skates feature a toe-pick while hockey skates don’t.

 A toe-pick is a jagged metallic feature at the front of a figure skate.
 This little component helps greatly when it comes to doing jumps, spins, and other complex ice skating maneuvers.

 What’s synchronized ice skating?
 It’s a team sport comprising 8 to 20 skaters that pull in the same direction to perform choreographed moves.